Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Preliminaries

 \begin{itemize} \item{} Contraction of an edge $e$ of $T_1$ (and of all the paths in $\pp_1$ using $e$).
 We denote this operation as $contract(e)$. \item{} Removal of an initial edge (\emph{tail}) $e$ of a path $P$ of $\pp_1$.
 We denote this operation as $tr(P,e)$. \end{itemize}

-The partial order $\gtrsim$ is the reflexive-transitive closure of the relation $\rightsquigarrow$, and $\repn{1} \lesssim \repn{2}$ is equivalent to $\repn{2} \gtrsim \repn{1}$. $\rep$ is a \emph{minimal} representation, if it is minimal in the partial order $\lesssim$ restricted to its equivalence class $[\rep]_\approxeq$, i.e. over all the representations representing the same pair as $\rep$.
+We say that $\rep$ is a \emph{minimal} representation, if it is minimal in the partial order $\lesssim$ defined over all the representations representing the same pair as $\rep$.
 Throughout the work we aim at characterizing minimal representations.
 Whenever a sequence of minifying operations contains two operations $tr(P,e)$ and $contract(e)$ in this order, the first operation can be deleted from the sequence, to obtain a shorter and equivalent sequence.
 A sequence that can not be shortened in this way and contains the biggest number of $contract(e)$ operations is termed a \emph{minimal} sequence.
 Whenever $\repn{1} \gtrsim \repn{2}$ we consider only minimal sequences of minifying operations that transform $\repn{1}$ to $\repn{2}$.
 We observe two properties of such sequences. \begin{lemma} Let $\repn{1} \gtrsim \repn{2}$, and $s$ be a minimal sequence of minifying operations transforming $\repn{1}$ to $\repn{2}$.
-Then every permutation of $s$ transforms $\repn{1}$ to $\repn{2}$ too. \end{lemma} \begin{proof} If $contract(e)$ is an operation of $s$ then there is no other operation in $s$ involving $e$.
+Then every permutation of $s$ also transforms $\repn{1}$ to $\repn{2}$. \end{lemma} \begin{proof} If $contract(e)$ is an operation of $s$ then there is no other operation in $s$ involving $e$.
 This is because such an operation is impossible after $contract(e)$, and if it appears before $contract(e)$ it contradicts the minimality of $s$.
 To conclude the result, we observe that any two successive operations in $s$ are interchangeable.
 Indeed, for two distinct edges $e,e'$ the operations $contract(e), contract(e')$ (resp. $contract(e),tr(P,e')$) are interchangeable, and for two not necessarily distinct edges $e,e'$ the operations $tr(P,e),tr(P',e')$ are interchangeable. \end{proof}